Table of Contents

 Free shipping is the second most important value highly appreciated by online customers.
 Over 60% of buyers choose it as the deciding factor.
 Clients do not wish to pay for the shipping service, so it might be profitable to include it in the products’ price.
 The higher cost will be accepted as long as the lack of additional fees justifies it.
 By the way, unexpected costs are one of the reasons for leaving the shopping process unfinished.
 As a side note, see how Amazon does it.

 All advantages like fast, comfortable payment methods (quick transfers, cash on delivery, Google Pay, etc.), beforementioned free shipping (in multiple variants) and client-oriented return policy are factors that significantly affect the purchase decision.
-Interestingly, only 1/3 declared that reviews, opinions and comments found online are helpful during shopping.
+Interestingly, only 1/3 declared that online reviews, opinions and comments are helpful during shopping.
 Is it because there are no reliable methods of checking their credibility?

 Online store communication

 One of the most interesting effects of the study is that 41,76% of online shops send no messages informing about new promotions.
-To give the perspective, only 4% of customers wouldn’t like to receive information about them.
+To give a perspective, only 4% of customers wouldn’t like to receive information about them.

-Online brands can intensify their marketing as long as they choose to use the right communication channels (emphasising plural).
+Online brands can intensify their marketing as long as they use the proper communication channels (emphasising plural).
 When deciding whether to use a particular channel, one should consider the popularity of all the devices used to purchase online and clients’ channel preferences.

 A good newsletter

 The first issue confirms that less indeed means more.
-The second should be a hint check the communication effectiveness.
-Both problems are easily solvable by providing honest information on frequency and subject right before the subscription.
-The store website, registration form and order completion and payment pages are the best locations to do so.
+The second should be a hint to check the communication effectiveness.
+Both problems are easily solvable by providing honest information on frequency and subject before the subscription.
+The store website, registration form, order completion, and payment pages are the best locations.

-The comparison of shop owners and clients views on the matter brings a simple conclusion: e-commerce does not use mobile communication to its full potential.
+Comparing shop owners and clients’ views on the matter brings a simple conclusion: e-commerce does not use mobile communication to its full potential.
 Sadly, it results in losses for both sides.